 - As Cross Site Scripting vulnerabilities occur due to output from an application to its users, the primary way to prevent exploitation is by applying input and output sanitation.
 The only way to build a robust application is to ensure that such filtering is applied when data is transferring from one state to the other, for example inclusion from a server response or reading from a database.

 - A good basic hygiene and security culture which promote security values is essential.
 One of the first things, that already should be a reflex for security teams, is to follow the best security practices: code rigorously, segment your network and control accesses to it, educate your teams on security (such as not to open suspicious email, do not share credentials and DO, enable multi-factor authentication).
 Check and assess your network, look for vulnerabilities and patch when you identify any.
 For developers, follow the OWASP prevention documents and the secure coding practices.

 - DevOps can mitigate XSS efficiently using frameworks specifically designed to escape Cross Site Scripting, such as the OWASP ESAPI.
 It is also advisable to deploy a restrictive content security policy (CSP) as a defense in depth mitigation.
 For a dynamic application with frequent releases, it is imperative to have a continuous security program in place including an audit of the application, like our Appsec Scale and SWAT solutions integrated for example.

 - Despite your efforts, if you do maintain a large set of application, you will continue to suffer from multiple XSS and other vulnerabilities.
-The better way to manage your network and application security is to do vulnerability assessment and have a security solution adapted to your need and your infrastructure.
+The better way to manage your network and application security is to do vulnerability assessment and have a security solution adapted to your needs and your infrastructure.
 Ideally, the security solution will continuously monitor your network, alerts you when a vulnerability is detected and provide guidance for remediation.
 You can also be helped by cybersecurity professionals.